InteropIO/finsemble-bloomberg/docs_src/README.md

 - **[Bloomberg Bridge](../src/components/Bloomberg%20Bridge)**: Example component configurations for launching the native bridge application.
 - **[testBloomberg](../src/components/testBloomberg)**: A test component demonstrating use of all API functions.
 - **[Bloomberg Terminal](../src/components/Bloomberg%20Terminal)**: An example configuration for launching the Bloomberg terminal itself
-- **[Coming Soon: Desktop service for FDC3 integration](#)**: An example service that works with the FDC3 channel matcher service to facilitate context sharing with FDC3 system channels in Finsemble and provides an example of instrument/security translation that may be required.
-See the [Finsemble FDC3 Implementation](https://github.com/ChartIQ/finsemble-fdc3) project for more details on the FDC3 channel matcher service.
 - **[Security finder example](../src/components/SecurityFinder)**: An example that demonstrates the use of the SecurityLookup function of the Bloomberg Bridge to implement a search with typeahead for Bloomberg securities, which may be used to set the context of launchpad groups, perform commands or add to worksheets.
-It can also receive context via the Finsemble Linker and help you resolve it to Bloomberg Security
+It can also receive context via the Finsemble Linker and help you resolve it to Bloomberg Security.
+Please note that this example can only be used with a local Bloomberg terminal as the security lookup function is provided by the Bloomberg Desktop API (DAPI) which is only supported locally.
+However, similar functionality can be implemented via the Bloomberg Server API (SAPI).

 ## Installation